-"Your Lunch Is Going To Be Stolen" - How Silicon Valley Sees Amazon-Whole Foods
+Instacart Is Not Mad About Amazon Buying Whole Foods

 "Think about it.
 Blue Apron — what do they do?
 They package a set of ingredients and send it to you.
 Well, Whole Foods has all the items and Amazon knows how to ship.
 They can ship it same-day to you."

-At Instacart, management expect the Amazon deal will show other major food retailers the importance of getting their houses in order, particularly in terms of online ordering and delivery.
-That could be good news for Instacart, which works as the delivery partner for more than 100 other businesses, including a number of grocers.
+Delivery startups are hoping that the Amazon deal will show other major food retailers the importance of setting up online ordering and delivery systems.
+The sale "is further validation that the grocery industry is moving online," said Bill Smith, the founder of Shipt, another delivery startup.

+If that transition accelerates due to Amazon's involvement, it could be good news for Instacart, which works as the delivery partner for more than 100 other businesses, including a number of grocers.

 The startup has "been telling brick-and-mortar stores that Amazon is coming for years," said the source familiar with the company.
 "Guess what?
 They’re here."

-- William Alden contributed to this article
+- William Alden and Caroline O'Donovan contributed to this article

 Cora Lewis is a business reporter for BuzzFeed News and is based in New York.
 Lewis reports on labor.